Greek diaspora: 19th century

 During and after the Greek War of Independence, Greeks of the diaspora established the fledgling state, raised funds and awareness abroad and served as senior officers in Russian armies which fought the Ottomans to help liberate Greeks under Ottoman subjugation in Macedonia, Epirus, and Thrace.
 Greek merchant families had contacts in other countries; during the disturbances, many set up home bases around the Mediterranean (notably Marseille in France, Livorno, Calabria and Bari in Italy and Alexandria in Egypt), Russia (Odesa and Saint Petersburg), and Britain (London and Liverpool) from where they traded (typically textiles and grain).
 Businesses frequently included the extended family, and they brought schools teaching Greek and the Greek Orthodox Church.
 As markets changed, some families became shippers (financed through the local Greek community, with the aid of the Ralli or Vagliano Brothers).
 The diaspora expanded across the Levant, North Africa, India and the United States.
 Many leaders of the Greek struggle for liberation from Ottoman Macedonia and other parts of the southern Balkans with large Greek populations still under Ottoman rule had links to the Greek trading and business families who funded the Greek liberation struggle against the Ottomans and the creation of a Greater Greece.

 The terrible devastation of the island of Chios in the 1822 massacre caused a great dispersion of the islanders, leading to the creation of a specific Chian diaspora.

 After the Treaty of Constantinople, the political situation stabilised; some displaced families returned to the newly independent country to become key figures in cultural, educational and political life, especially in Athens.
 Financial assistance from overseas was channeled through these family ties, providing for institutions such as the National Library and sending relief after natural disasters.

 20th century

-During the 20th century, many Greeks left the traditional homelands for economic and political reasons; this resulted in large migrations from Greece and Cyprus to the United States, Australia, Canada, Brazil, the United Kingdom, New Zealand, Argentina, the United Arab Emirates, Singapore, Germany, Norway, Belgium, Georgia, Italy, Armenia, Russia, Chile, Mexico and South Africa, especially after World War II (1939–1945), the Greek Civil War (1946–1949) and the Turkish Invasion of Cyprus in 1974.
+During the 20th century, many Greeks left the traditional homelands for economic and political reasons; this resulted in large migrations from Greece and Cyprus to the United States, Australia, Canada, Brazil, the United Kingdom, New Zealand, Argentina, the United Arab Emirates, Singapore, Germany, Norway, Belgium, Georgia, Italy, Armenia, Russia, Chile, Mexico, South Africa, and other countries, especially after World War I (1914–1918), World War II (1939–1945), the Greek Civil War (1946–1949) and the Turkish Invasion of Cyprus in 1974.